pius1212/Simple-Port-Scanner/README.md

 Scans all ports to see available ports.

 # DISCLAIMER
 The code is provided by pius1212, and is provided for educational and informational purposes only.
-IF YOU ENGAGE IN ANY ILLEGAL ACTIVITY THE AUTHOR DOES NOT TAKE ANY RESPONSIBILITY FOR IT.
+IF YOU ENGAGE IN ANY ILLEGAL ACTIVITY THE AUTHOR DOES NOT TAKE ANY RESPONSIBILITY FOR SAID ACTIVITES.
 BY USING THIS SOFTWARE YOU AGREE WITH THESE TERMS.